Priene

 The North Hall served multiple purposes, including commercial, social, and political functions.
 It was a place where merchants could set up stalls to sell their goods, citizens could gather for social interactions, and public officials could conduct administrative activities.
 The hall's design facilitated these diverse uses, making it a central hub of activity in the Agora.
 The North Hall was more than just an architectural structure; it was a symbol of the civic life and community spirit that characterized ancient Greek cities.
 It provided a space where citizens could come together to engage in commerce, discuss public affairs, and participate in social events.
 This sense of community and shared responsibility was integral to the social fabric of Priene.

 In the North Hall of Priene is located the Priene Calendar Inscription.
 This two-part tablet announces the intention of the city of Priene to change its calendar so that it begins on the birthday of the Roman Emperor Augustus in September.
 By doing this, they signal that, for them, time itself depends upon the beneficence of the new emperor.
-Near the top of tablet 2 (see the darkened lines to the right), they acknowledge Augustus as the son of God whose birth marks the beginning of "good tidings" (ΕΥΑΝΓΕΛΙΟΝ) for the world.
+Near the top of tablet 2, they acknowledge Augustus as the son of God whose birth marks the beginning of "good tidings" (ΕΥΑΝΓΕΛΙΟΝ) for the world.
 It was cut in 9 BCE, a few years before Jesus' birth.
 The tablet demonstrates that the term "good tidings" or gospel was a political term before Paul or Mark—or perhaps Jesus himself—decided to use it in conjunction with the message of Jesus.

 The Temple of Athena